 Essentials of Faith

 We believe the Scriptures – the 39 books of the Old Testament and 27 books of the New Testament – provide God’s authoritative written revelation to mankind (2 Timothy 3:16-17; 1 Thessalonians 2:13; Galatians 1:12).
-God interacted with the human writers of those books so that every word of the original texts was exactly as He wanted (2 Peter 1:20-21) and without error (John 17:17).
+God interacted with the human writers of those books so that every word of the original texts is inspired, exactly as He wanted (2 Peter 1:20-21), and without error (John 17:17).
 The Scriptures are the supreme and final authority in all things (Psalm 19:7-11; 119; Romans 10:17; Hebrews 4:12).

 We believe there is one God (Deuteronomy 6:4; 1 Timothy 2:5) in three persons – the Father, the Son, and the Holy Spirit (Matthew 3:16-17; Matthew 28:19; John 6:27; John 10:30; 1 Corinthians 3:16); one in nature, attributes, and glory.
 These three are one God (2 Corinthians 13:14), infinite (Acts 17:24), eternal (Hebrews 1:8), unchangeable (Malachi 3:6; James 1:17), all-wise (Romans 11:33), all-powerful (Isaiah 40), all-knowing (Psalm 147:5), holy (Isaiah 6:3), just (Psalm 9:16), loving (1 John 4:7-21), merciful (Psalms 118; Psalms 136; Hebrews 4:16), gracious (Romans 3:23-24; Galatians 3:18), good (Psalm 100:5), and true (Isaiah 45:19).
 He is everywhere present, yet not part of His creation (Psalm 139:7-12).